Military ends rescue search for Navy SEALs lost in maritime raid on ship with Iranian weapons

 In a statement, U.S. Central Command said the search has now been changed to a recovery effort.
 The names of the SEALs have not been released as family notifications continue.

-Ships and aircraft from the U.S., Japan and Spain continuously searched more than 21,000 square miles, the military said, with assistance from the Fleet Numerical Meteorology and Oceanography Center, the U.S. Coast Guard Atlantic Area Command, University of San Diego – Scripts Institute of Oceanography and the Office of Naval Research.
+Ships and aircraft from the U.S., Japan and Spain continuously searched more than 21,000 square miles, the military said, with assistance from the Fleet Numerical Meteorology and Oceanography Center, the U.S. Coast Guard Atlantic Area Command, and the University of California, San Diego's Scripps Institution of Oceanography

 ''We mourn the loss of our two Naval Special Warfare warriors, and we will forever honor their sacrifice and example," said Gen. Erik Kurilla, head of U.S. Central Command. ''Our prayers are with the SEALs' families, friends, the U.S. Navy and the entire Special Operations community during this time.''

-Note: This story was first published on January 21, 2024.
-It was updated on January 22, 2024, to correct the name of the University of California, San Diego's Scripps Institution of Oceanography.